gnu-octave/octave-sqlite/sqlite/manual.md

 <dd><p>Property name/value pairs, where known property names are:
   </p><dl compact="compact">
 <dt><span>VariableNames</span></dt>
-<dd><p>a cell string matching the number of input columns with the name to use for the
+<dd><p>A cell string matching the number of input columns with the name to use for the
   </p></dd>
 <dt><span>DimensionNames</span></dt>
-<dd><p>a cell string matching of length 2 for using as dimesion access.
+<dd><p>A cell string matching of length 2 for using as dimension access.
 If not specified
   it will be &quot;Rows&quot; and &quot;Variables&quot;.
   </p></dd>
 </dl>